hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

       //Handle client disconnected event
     }
 });
 ```

 #### Partition Service

 Partition service is used to find the partition of a key.
 It will return all partitions.
+See the below code.

 ```java
 PartitionService partitionService = client.getPartitionService();